CanyonTurtle/dvhs-devteams/docs/mech.md

 Now, it is easiest if you can space out one side of both gears with a simple spacer (e.g. 0.25" spacer in this scenario would be appropriate.).

-Now, the remainins space on this axle just needs to be calculated.
-This problem is solved for you already, you can use a [spacing calculator for VEX.](https://canyonturtle.github.io/spacing-calc)

-Now the distance can be calculated:
+Now, the remainins space on this axle just needs to be calculated.Now the distance can be calculated:

 ```
 Remaining Spacing = Total distance - Gear width - 0.25" spacer